SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/projects.md

 **Table:** The possible roles of a project, and their privileges within project management.

+---

+📝 NOTE: PI within a project acts on behalf of a research institution and enforces the rules and procedures.
+The PI can invite an Admin user with whom he/she shares responsibilities.

+---

 A project can be updated by adding/removing/changing any of its `members`.

 A project is sub-divided into groups: